ethersphere/bee-docs/docs/dapps-on-swarm/pss.md

 ### Send Messages

-Messages can be sent simply by sending a `POST` request to the PSS api endpoint.
+Messages can be sent simply by sending a `POST` request to the PSS API endpoint.

-When sending messages, we must specify a 'target' prefix of the recipients swarm address, a partial address representing their neighbourhood.
+When sending messages, we must specify a 'target' prefix of the recipient's Swarm address, a partial address representing their neighbourhood.
 Currently the length of this prefix is recommended to be two bytes, which will work well until the network has grown to a size of ca. 20-50K nodes.
 We must also provide the public key, so that Bee can encrypt the message in such a way that it may only be read by the intended recipient.

 For example, if we want to send a PSS message with **topic** `test-topic` to a node with address...